-Step 2 – Connect with a real estate agent
+Step 2 – Communicate with a real estate agent

 This is where Coast to Coast Property Brokers comes in.